cybertraining-dsc/fa20-523-316/project/project.md

 [Edit](https://github.com/cybertraining-dsc/fa20-523-316/blob/master/project/project.md)

+- [ ] section hedares must not have :
 - [x] not addressed: check spaces befor and after .
 - [x] not addressed: use proper sentences. we see several sentence fragments.
 - [x] use proper grammer.